Arc676/SockTalk-Swift/README.md

 See the repository of the C++ library for a more detailed description of the SockTalk protocol.

+## Version synchronicity

+Note that the C++ version of the library is the reference implementation.
+New features are generally added to that version before the Swift one.
+Releases that have the exact same version number are guaranteed to provide the same features.
+If feature availability diverges, this will be indicated in the version number.

+The frontends aim to make all of the library functions available in some way, but provide no guarantee of synchronized feature availability.
+The Cocoa frontend, having a GUI, is likely to always be more advanced than the C++ command line frontend.

 ## Licensing

 Project available under GPLv3 with the exception that linking proprietary Apple libraries as well as the OpenSSL library is allowed.
 See `LICENSE` for full GPL text.
 See `opensslLicense.txt` for the full OpenSSL license.